 - It’s real hard to sleep in them.
 That might be a deal breaker for you.
 It’s possible, mind you, but taking a nap in a rear seat is ten bazillion times cozier.
 Yet, it’s got nothing on trailers.

-Look at what the Dutch came up with:
+Will you look at what those potheads came up with:

 My buddy Jamiro rides in one of those and I must say I’m quite jealous.
 It’s even superior to the trailer in the way that you’re riding front and higher, so you get a much better view.
 The ride is also smoother, you get to see the face of your adult instead of its ass, the wooden shell feels top-secure and everyone that sees us think we’re dope.
 Once again all the drawbacks are on the rider, with an astronomical price, 40 kilos of dutchness to propel, you can’t detach the familiness, so the adult either needs another entire bike for itself, either will feel really silly using it without us.
 Unless it goes shopping for the whole month, of course.